Ars Magica Definitive Edition, Chapter Two: Order of Hermes

 While most followers of Flambeau (flahm-BOH) specialize in fire magic, some study spells of simple annihilation as a more subtle alternative.
 Flambeau the Founder was known for his mastery of fire, while his apprentice, and the first Primus, Apromor, favored Perdo.
 Thus, both of these traditions are respected within the House.
 These aggressive and ferocious magi often cause trouble within the Order and frequently anger mundanes.
 However, their fearlessness and love of destruction make them invaluable when the Order requires the application of martial force.

 Among its contemporary members, the Archmaga Geirlaug of Montverte covenant in the Normandy Tribunal is particularly notable, as much for her great age as her great power.
-She is rarely seen outside her tower these days, but is a master of Ignem and still has a firm grip on the direction of her covenant (see The Lion and The Lily, page 58).
+She is rarely seen outside her tower these days, but is a master of Ignem and still has a firm grip on the direction of her covenant.

 House Guernicus